tcmartin/gemmit/ai_guidelines.md

 ---

 > **Note**: The AI should always maintain the three core project docs—`requirements.md`, `design.md`, `tasks.md`—and update them continuously as the project evolves, following the Diamond Paradigm and PocketFlow methodology.
+> **Note**: If you're making webpages, websites, etc, serve the stuff.
+Even if you're making mobile apps, if it's possible to serve it, serve it.
+If you're making something that can't be served, at least serve the directory.
+Try to serve whatever you serve on port 5002 unless specified otherwise or if it is blocked (and in that case, tell the user the different port you chose)